tom-hewitt/eremius/README.md

 ### Step 5 - Encoder
 Converts Instructions and Data into 32-bit words.

-## Labels
+## Testing
-A Label is a program-relative address that can be assigned to any line in the program.
+There are some snapshot tests to check for regressions.
+These can be run using the `cargo test` command.